 Senior Cat Nutrition

-Unlike dogs, a cat’s energy needs stay relatively the same throughout adulthood, so there’s no need to change their calorie intake unless their health requires it.
-Obesity is more common in middle age cats, but senior cats tend to lose some of that fat as they lose their ability to digest fat efficiently.
-If your cat is affected by this, you may need to adjust their diet accordingly to keep them at a healthy weight.
+Unlike dogs, a cat's energy needs stay relatively the same throughout adulthood, so there's no need to change his calorie intake unless his health requires it.
+However, as cats age they do not digest or absorb fat as well; therefore, older cats may need to consume more fat or highly digestible fat in order to fulfill energy needs.
+In this situation, you may need to adjust his diet to keep him at a healthy weight.

-Even if their calorie needs stay the same, a variety of factors can affect your cat’s individual health needs.
+Even if his calorie needs stay the same, a variety of factors can affect your cat's individual health needs.
 Unique health problems may need unique diet specifications.

-- Arthritis & Joint Care: Those stiff, aching joints can cause a lot of pain and slow your cat down if not treated regularly.
-Supplements with glucosamine and chondroitin can help regenerate lost cartilage and restore some of your cat’s mobility.
+Those stiff, aching joints can cause a lot of pain and slow your cat down if not treated regularly.
+Joint care supplements with glucosamine and chondroitin can help regenerate lost cartilage and restore some of your cat's mobility.
 Do NOT give your cat anti-inflammatory drugs such as aspirin, unless directed by a veterinarian.
 Cats are very sensitive to these drugs, and they can cause a lot of problems, including death, if not given as directed.

-- Skin & Hair Coat: Just like humans, a cat’s hair coat can become thinner, duller and possibly gray.
-A fatty acid supplement can restore some of that luster and shine, and extra grooming procedures can also distribute their natural oils throughout the coat.
+Just like humans, a cat's hair coat can become thinner, duller and possibly gray.
+A fatty acid supplement can restore some of that luster and shine, and extra grooming procedures can distribute natural oils throughout the coat.

-- Gastrointestinal: Constipation is common in older cats, and it also may be affected by hairballs.
-Your cat’s diet should be high in quality dietary fiber with extra water.
+Constipation is common in older cats, and this may be affected by hairballs.
+Your cat's diet should be high in quality dietary fiber with extra water.
 Regular hairball treatment and grooming can help reduce constipation due to hairballs.

-- Kidney Function: If your cat has kidney problems, their diet and medications will probably need to change.
+If your cat has kidney problems, his diet and medications will probably need to change.
 Choose a diet with less phosphorus, salt and protein, encouraging as much water consumption as possible.
 Medications such as Azodyl or Epakitin can also help relieve symptoms.

-- Dental Problems: Very common in older cats, dental problems probably won’t affect the nutrients they eat, but the type of food they eat.
-Pain and discomfort in their teeth may affect their ability to eat properly, so canned food may be necessary instead of dry food.
+Very common in older cats, dental problems probably won't affect the nutrients they eat, but the type of food they eat.
+Pain and discomfort in their teeth may affect their ability to eat properly, so canned food may be necessary.